lvgl/lvgl/xmls/README.md

 If these can be fulfilled, the tool is considered successful.

+1. **Component library (no handwritten code)**:
-1. **Component library**: Create a component library consisting of styled buttons, sliders, tabviews, etc and use these components to describe a finel UI
+    - Create a component library consisting of styled buttons, sliders and tabviews
+    - Load these components at run time from XML
-2. **Access hand written components** Create a custom components manually (without the editor) and let's user use them in other components.
+2. **Access hand written components (no editor code)**
+	- Create a custom components manually (without the editor)
+	- Let user use and preview them as part of other components.
-3. **Widgets in the edtior** Create complex widgets in the editor, make them available in the editor, and allow using them in custom components.
+3. **Complex Widgets in the editor**
+	- Create a complex widgets in the editor which are completed withwith custom code
+	- Make them available in the editor, and allow using them in custom components.
-4. **Runtime loading** Allow loading even nested components in runtime.
+4. **Runtime loading**
+    - Load nested components in runtime
+    - Use all three options from above
-4. **Figma import** Allow loading styles and drawings from Figma with a simple copy-paste
+4. **Figma import**
+	- Allow loading styles and drawings from Figma with a simple copy-paste
+5. **Testing**
-5. **Testing** Detect regression in components with CI
+	- Detect regression in components with CI
+6. **Collaboration**
-6. **Collaboration** Let a designer preview the components and screens, and allow commenting on them.
+	- Let a designer preview the components and screens, and allow commenting on them.

-### Design Considerations

-1. Use XML in an HTML-like way because it's already proven that it works for both small and large UIs, and people are familiar with it.
-2. The XML format should serve C, and not the other way around.
-That is, give freedom in the C API.
-3. Focus on the view and do not develop a custom declarative language for the logic.
-4. Prefer approaches for which a straightforward and standard XSD (XML Schema) can be created.
-This allows supporting autocompletion and type validation, even in external XML editors.

 ### Workflows

-#### Adding new built-in widgets
+#### Widgets

+Widgets are built-in buinding blocks from which other widgets or components can be created.
+Widgets also have complex C API with setter/getter functions.

 ### Example XML